 Finally, you can always just call your ISP.
 You may have to sit on hold for a while, but it's the only way to get a 100-percent definitive answer on whether a modem you want to buy is supported.
 (If your ISP cannot give you a definitive answer, ask to speak to a manager or a specialist, or consider getting a new ISP; this should not be a hellaciously difficult question.)

 Once you get your new modem home, you'll probably have to call up your ISP and provide the device's MAC address.
 This is usually printed on the bottom of the modem, but if not, you can access the modem's IP address after plugging it in via Ethernet.
 (Google "(brand name) modem IP address" on your phone, or on another network, if the instructions don't include it.)
 Some ISPs offer an automated process to do this through an internet browser, but it varies depending on the provider and model.

 What about security?

 Unlike routers, which have settings you can adjust to make them more secure, there's not a lot of security considerations to keep in mind when shopping for a router.
 That said, the occasional security issue does pop up.
 For example, a software vulnerability in modems that use Broadcom's systems-on-a-chip could allow a hacker to seize control of the modem and serve up malicious websites.
 Broadcom says it's issued a fix, so you can always check with your ISP to make sure that your modem is secure.
 (You're dependent on your ISP to issue these firmware updates, and they don't always come out in a timely fashion.)
-Investing in good antivirus software also offers some, though not total, protection.
+Investing in one of the best antivirus programs also offers some, though not total, protection.

 That's really all you need to know to buy a modem: design, DOCSIS, channels, speed and compatibility.
 With those specs in mind, all you need to do is pick a budget and a brand, and you'll be able to find at least a few models that match your specifications.